sensu/sensu-docs-legacy/source/docs/0.23/rabbitmq.md

 sudo setsebool -P nis_enabled 1
 ~~~

+### RabbitMQ SSL

+For more information on configuring RabbitMQ to use SSL, please visit the [Sensu
+SSL documentation][14].

 ### RabbitMQ SSL and Erlang 18.3+

 As of Erlang version 18.3, the SSL implementation that RabbitMQ relies on